On The Negativity of Ricci Curvatures of Complete Conformal Metrics: Introduction

-The convexity assumption of the domain $\Omega$ is crucial.
-It allows us to apply a convexity theorem by Kennington \cite{Kennington1985} directly to conformal factors.
-Theorem \ref{main reslut} does not hold for general bounded domains in $\mathbb R^n$, even for bounded star-shaped domains.
-In fact, in certain bounded star-shaped domains, the conformal metrics may have arbitrarily large positive Ricci curvature components.
-This is a simple consequence of Theorem \ref{thrm-large-positive-Ricci} for the case $(M, g)=(S^{n}, g_{S^{n}})$, with the help of the stereographic projection.

 The paper is organized as follows.
 In Section \ref{An Equivalent Form}, we discuss some preliminary identities.
+In Section \ref{sec-Conv}, we study the Ricci curvatures of complete conformal metrics in bounded convex domains in the Euclidean space and prove Theorem \ref{main reslut}.
 In Section \ref{sec-compact-manifolds}, we study the Ricci curvatures of complete conformal metrics in domains in compact manifolds and prove Theorem \ref{thrm-large-positive-Ricci}.
-In Section \ref{sec-Conv}, we study the Ricci curvatures of complete conformal metrics in bounded convex domains in the Euclidean space and prove Theorem \ref{main reslut}.
+In Section \ref{sec-Examples}, we present several examples in the Euclidean space.

 We would like to thank Matthew Gursky for suggesting the problem studied in this paper and many helpful discussions.
 Gursky graciously shared many of his stimulating computations with us.
 We would also like to thank Yuguang Shi for helpful discussions.